GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Conclusion

 \section{Conclusion}

-In this paper, we propose GORAG, a Graph-based Online Retrieval Augmented Generation framework for the Dynamic Few-shot Text Classification (DFSTC) task.
-Extensive experiments on three datasets with different characteristics demonstrate the effectiveness of GORAG in classifying texts with only a limited number or even no labeled data.
-Additionally, GORAG shows its effectiveness in adapting to the dynamic updates of target labels by adaptively retrieving candidate labels to filter the large target label set in each update round.
-With extensive of ablation studies, we confirm that GORAG's edge weighting, adaptive retrieval, and online indexing mechanisms contribute to its effectiveness.
+In this paper, we propose GORAG, a Graph-based Online Retrieval Augmented Generation framework for the Dynamic Few-shot Social media Text Classification (DFSTC) task.
+Extensive experiments on hate speech and misinformation detection benchmarks with different characteristics demonstrate the effectiveness of GORAG in classifying social media texts with only a limited number or even no labeled data.
+GORAG shows its effectiveness in adapting to the dynamic updates of target labels by adaptively retrieving candidate labels to filter the large target label set in each update round.
 For future work, we aim to further enhance GORAG's performance and explore its application in more general scenarios.